Welcome to SciFi Mojo, a science fiction news and review site – with a twist.

 In 2003 when the Battlestar Galactica mini-series hit our airwaves, Starbuck became female.
 A move that caused an insane uproar, but one that was timely and shattered stereotypes and now is considered a positive choice by most fans.

 Both sites proved popular – and unexpectedly so.

-If you want to geek out with me and talk all things sci-fi, get in touch via the comments section or Twitter @scifiregen.
+If you want to geek out with me and talk all things sci-fi, get in touch via the comments section or on Twitter @scifimojo.

 About the Author